bbg-cookbooks/razor/README.md

 ### <a name="recipes-mongodb"></a> \_mongodb

-Installs a MongoDB server (from packages).
+Installs a MongoDB server (from packages) if the `"mongo"` persistance mode is selected and the `mongo/local_server` attribute is set to a truthy value (otherwise the recipe is effectively skipped).
 This recipe is included in the [default](#recipes-default) recipe.

 ### <a name="recipes-postgresql"></a> \_postgresql

-Installs the PostgreSQL client libraries.
+Installs a PostgreSQL server if the `"postgres"` persistent mode is selected and the `postgres/local_server` attribute is set to a truthy value.
+Otherwise the PostgreSQL client libraries are installed.
 This recipe is included in the [default](#recipes-default) recipe.

 ### <a name="recipes-nodejs"></a> \_nodejs